olooney/fish/README.md

 > "Teach a man to fish, and you feed him for a day.
 Teach a data scientist to
 > wrap a a model in a JSON REST API endpoint inside a Docker container, and you
-> feed him for life."
+> feed them for life."

 Install
 -------